DNS Manager Overview

 - Select a domain zone.
 The DNS records for the selected domain zone will appear.

-- Select the Edit link next to the DNS record you want to edit.
+- Select Edit next to the DNS record you want to edit.

 - Edit the DNS record by modifying the existing values in the fields.